Sow before you reap

 Dutch comparative advantage?

 But does the Netherlands really have agricultural technology and expertise to share with countries like Kenya, let alone selling it commercially?
 The technology gap between what the Netherlands has to offer and what farmers and agribusinesses in Sub-Sahara Africa are able to pay for is huge.
-The Dutch agricultural sector has long been characterized by constant technological innovation in order to survive in agriculture.
+The Dutch agricultural sector has long been characterized by constant technological innovation in order to survive in agriculture.1 In countries like Kenya on the other hand, the “green revolution” hardly took off as agriculture is often the preserve of the poor, for whom innovation means risking the life of their children.2 Compare the image of Dutch innovations such as robotic milking parlours, energy neutral hydroponic glasshouses or recirculated industrial indoor fish ponds with the image that is typically still a reality in Kenya of an old mama digging her shamba (field) with a jembe (hoe) to feed her grandchildren.
+Dutch agri-technology cannot just be copy and pasted into Kenya.
+Shouldn’t we then leave this field to the Brazilians, Indians, Turks and Chinese who are better at developing appropriate technology for tropical agriculture?

 Still I would like to argue that yes, the Netherlands could be relevant as a provider of agricultural technology and expertise for developing and emerging markets.
 However only if we have a focused and sustained approach to further develop our relevance as an international provider of agricultural technology and expertise to Africa.
 This cannot be done with only half-hearted subsidies to the private sector but it also requires committed public investment.
 It also means that we should make development cooperation what it once was —cooperation between people with similar professions from different cultures.